Quantum Coherence and Intrinsic Randomness: Introduction

+In this work, we focus on the interplay between quantum coherence and intrinsic randomness.
+In particular, we study operational interpretations of the relative entropy of coherence and the coherence of formation in characterizing intrinsic randomness.
+The result for the coherence of formation has been previously considered\upcite{Yuan2015}.
+This work re-derives this result by focusing on a more rigorous scenario with the conditional min-entropy.
+We further consider a more general scenario and relate the relative entropy of coherence with intrinsic randomness.
+We also found that while there is no bound coherent states, which have non vanishing coherence of formation but zero coherence of distillation, the two quantities are different.

-In this work, we provide an operational interpretation to the quantum contribution to a measurement randomness.
-We show that the quantum randomness of a measurement corresponds to the peculiar BCP coherence, as quantified by the relative entropy of coherence.
-The strategy we adopt is the following.
-In Section \ref{qrand}, we pick the Shannon entropy $H(p_i)_{\rho}=-\sum_i p_i \log p_i$ as the quantifier of the total randomness of a measurement with probability distribution $\{p_i\}$ in a state $\rho$.
-Such choice is not unique \cite{luo,luo2,luo3,giro,hall}, yet inspired by several previous works.
-For example, entropic quantities have been employed to develop information-theoretic uncertainty relations, the first study on the topic being Everett's thesis \cite{everett,hirschmann,beckner,deutsch,birula,maas,renes,berta,coles,coles2,lostaglio,Coles12}.
-Our goal is to split the total randomness into quantum and classical contributions and provide an operational meaning to the quantum share.
-It is immediate to notice that for pure states the only kind of uncertainty is the truly quantum one, thus the Shannon entropy is itself a measure of quantum randomness.
-On the same hand, for incoherent states, the measurement randomness is purely classical, as it depends on the incomplete knowledge of the system state, i.e. its mixedness.
-We consider a scenario which is consistent with these two situations and allows to give an operational interpretation to the quantum randomness associated to a measurement in the more complex case of mixed coherent states.
-The idea implies to consider a bipartite extension of a system manipulated by an experimentalist Alice, say accessible to a pair Alice-Eve in the state $\rho_{AE}$, and address the question of how much information Eve can access about Alice's measurement outcome with probability distribution $\{p_i\}$ and outputs being the elements of a reference basis $\{\ket{i}_A\}$.
-We show that in the best case scenario Eve's ignorance is quantified by the relative entropy of coherence with respect to the reference basis, which is a good quantifier of the quantum randomness affecting Alice's measurement: $\min\limits_{\rho_E}H(\{p_i\}|E)_{\rho_{AE}}=C_R(\rho_A)$.
+The strategy we adopt is presented as follows.
+In Section~\ref{qrand}, we consider a projection measurement of the quantum state in the reference basis.
+We pick the smooth conditional min-entropy as the quantifier of the total uncertainty of the measurement outcomes conditioned on all possible environment systems.
+To do so, we consider a bipartite extension of a system manipulated by Alice, say accessible to a pair Alice-Eve in the state $\rho_{AE}$, and address the question of how much information Eve can access about Alice's measurement outcome with the probability distribution $\{p_i\}$ and outputs being the elements of a reference basis $\{\ket{i}_A\}$.
+We show that in the asymptotic scenario, Eve's ignorance is quantified by the relative entropy of coherence of Alice's state with respect to the reference basis, which is a good quantifier of the quantum uncertainty on Alice's measurement: $\min\limits_{\rho_E}H(\{p_i\}|E)_{\rho_{AE}}=C_R(\rho_A)$.